BoooC/IC-Contest-Cell-Based/README.md

   - All patterns passed successfully with a score of 100.

 #### Grade A Standards for 2020:
-- [x] Gate-Level and RTL simulation must be completely accurate.
-Clock period can be adjusted as needed.
+- [x] All test patterns have successfully passed both gate-level and RTL simulations.
+Clock period = 20 ns(default).
 - [x] Score = 100

 ---